Housewives' Choice

-Housewives' Choice was a BBC Radio record request programme, broadcast every morning between 1946 and 1967 on the BBC Light Programme.
+Housewives' Choice was a BBC Radio record request programme, broadcast every weekday morning between 1946 and 1967 on the BBC Light Programme.
 It played a wide range of mostly popular music intended to appeal to housewives at home during the day.
-Like many other BBC radio shows of the era of very limited broadcasting competition, it achieved massive audiences, and is very closely identified with the time in the public mind.
+Like many other BBC radio shows in the era of very limited broadcasting competition, it achieved huge audiences, and is closely identified with the time in the public mind.

 Theme

 The distinctive theme music was "In Party Mood" by Jack Strachey.
 This music, much like "Puffin' Billy", the theme to Junior Choice, has latterly been used frequently in other media as a signifier for 1950s Middle England, for example in a number of TV adverts and in the Comic Strip's parodies of the Famous Five, Five Go Mad in Dorset and Five Go Mad on Mescalin.

 Conception and presentation

 The programme was conceived by the Controller of the Light Programme, Norman Collins, who had heard a similar programme on Swedish radio.

-The show had a different presenter − often referred to at the time as a compere − every week who was a BBC staff announcer, contracted broadcaster, actor, comedian, singer or musician.
+The show had a different presenter − often referred to at the time as a compere − every week who was either a BBC staff announcer, contracted broadcaster, actor, comedian, singer, or musician.
 Amongst the more than 250, mostly male, presenters were a number who made repeated appearances including Bryan Michie, Roy Rich, Godfrey Winn, Robert McDermott, Richard Murdoch, John Slater, Gary Miller, Kenneth Horne, Sam Costa, Desmond Carrington and David Jacobs.
-One of the most popular was George Elrick, who sang his own lyrics over the theme music, beginning with "Dooodle-dum-de-doodle-dum" and ending with "I'll be with you all again tomorrow morning".
+One of the most popular was George Elrick, who sang his own lyrics over the theme music, beginning with "Dooodle-dum-de-doodle-dum" and ending with "I'll be with you all again tomorrow morning", or "I'll be in bed tomorrow morning" on Fridays.